 Extremely outgoing personality

-Kaji might look like a serious person on a first glance – especially in photoshoots with his intense stare -, but in reality he’s actually extremely outgoing.
-Fans can only notice this when there’s seiyuu/anime/game events, that time of the year when Kaji‘s beagle self can be seen.
+Kaji might look like a serious person at a first glance – especially in photoshoots with his intense stare -, but in reality, he’s actually extremely outgoing.
+Fans can only notice this when there are seiyuu/anime/game events, that time of the year when Kaji‘s beagle self can be seen.